chrisjamiecarter/budget/README.md

 This is a .NET project designed to demonstrate an ASP.NET Core MVC Web Application with a user interaction heavy front-end and an Entity Framework back end with intricated table relationships.

-It allows users to view and record what transactions they have made.
+It allows users to register/login and manage their budgets.
+They can view and record what transactions they have made.
 They can filter by Category, Name, and Date.

+The web front end is delivered by Microsoft ASP.NET MVC and utilises Bootstrap for styling.
+There is an integrated SQL Server database in the back end.

 ## Features

+- **Blazor**:
+  - The web front end has been built with Microsoft ASP.NET MVC.
+- **Bootstrap**:
+  - The web UI is styled using Bootstrap v5.1.0.
+- **Transactions**:
-- **Transactions**: Create, view, update and delete Transactions.
+	- Create, view, update and delete Transactions.
 Create/Update/Delete are modal forms!
+- **Categories**:
-- **Categories**: Create, view, update and delete Categories.
+	- Create, view, update and delete Categories.
 Create/Update/Delete are modal forms!
 Be careful, deleting a Category deletes all associated Transactions!!
+- **Filtering**:
-- **Filtering**: Filter Transactions by their Name and/or Date and/or Category.
+	- Filter Transactions by their Name and/or Date and/or Category.
+- **Responsive Web Design**:
-- **Responsive Design**: A user-friendly interface designed to work on various devices.
+	- A user-friendly web interface has been designed to work on various devices.
+- **Entity Framework Core**:
+  - Entity Framework Core is used as the ORM.
+- **SQL Server**:
+  - SQL Server is used as the data provider.
+- **Database Seeding**:
-- **Database Seeding**: Creates database if required and inserts some initial data.
+	- Creates database if required.
+	- Creates an Admin and User account for testing.
+	- Inserts fake initial data for testing.
+- **Database Logging**:
+	- Serilog MSSqlServer sink is used to log to the audit database.
+- **Identity**:
+	- ASP.NET Core Identity is utilised for authentication and authorisation.

 ## Technologies